Eliakim: History

-The village was established in 1949 as a moshav by Jewish refugees from Yemen on the lands of the depopulated Palestinian village of Umm az-Zinat, and was named after Jehoiakim (who was originally named Eliakim), a King of Judah (2 Kings 23:34).
+The village was established in 1949 as a moshav by Jewish refugees from Yemen, on the lands of the former depopulated Palestinian village of Umm az-Zinat.
+It was named after Jehoiakim (who was originally named Eliakim), a King of Judah (2 Kings 23:34).
 In 1970 it was converted to a communal settlement, but returned to being a moshav in 2008.

 Archaeology

 A large burial cave was unearthed at Eliakim, featuring a poorly executed inscription above its entrance, using the Samaritan script, which reads "El'azar son of Azariah".
 The cave houses three burial troughs and a loculus.